Written by David Skinner

 Waste segregation is the first step in maintaining compliance with hazardous waste disposal (even though not all medical waste is deemed hazardous).
 State and federal guidelines for medical waste management clearly define how each category of waste should be collected and disposed of; for example there is a big difference in how sharps can be disposed of and how chemotherapy waste should be disposed of.
 Daniels Health understands the importance of clarity, especially when it comes to federal and state guidelines for the storage, transport, and the disposal of non-hazardous and hazardous medical waste.

 According to the Environmental Protection Agency, regulations for the storage, transport, and disposal of medical waste depend on the type of medical waste under consideration.
-Disposal methods for a syringe with needle are different than disposal of an animal carcass or human tissues.
+Acceptable methods for disposing of a syringe with a needle are different to those concerning the disposal of an animal carcass or human tissues.

 • Shatterproof, durable (due to heavy handling), leak-proof, and puncture resistant